In this article:

-One of the richest processes in sociocracy is the selection process of people to leadership roles in a circle.
+One of the richest processes in sociocracy, the selection process is sociocracy’s tool for electing people into leadership and other roles, known as the sociocratic selection process.
 It is also the process that diverges most from what we are used to doing.
 There are many reasons to love the sociocratic selection process:

-- It has the potential to create a wonderful connecting experience for the group
+- The selection process has the potential to create a wonderful connecting experience for the group

 - It has the potential to spread power and develop new leadership